ivanmrsulja/vivo-sample-data-generator/README.md

     specified as a property.
 By replacing the text in the properties file with that of another language, and specifying the language tag, the resulting data is fully internationalized.
+    * Labels are supported in multiple different languages at the same time.
+By supplying text in label text field and specifying a language tag, labels are automatically generate for that language.
+Keep in mind that if you specify actual translations for multiple languages, your data will look more realistic.
     * By adding or replacing any of the text properties, sample data can be generated that is more reflective of local conditions.
     * See `sdg.properties` for all the text that can be replaced.